zenkj/yanch/README.md

 then you can access one node via http://localhost:8080, and another node via http://localhost:8000, in your favorite browser.
-Try create a new block on one node and refresh to check it on another node.
+Try create a new block from one node and refresh to check it from another node.

-If there's no docker environment, start nodes one by one:
+If there's no docker environment, nodes can be started manually:

 ```
  git clone https://github.com/zenkj/yanch.git